 Soil

 Blackfoot daisies prefer poor, rocky, alkaline soil.
-They’ll develop root rot when planted in soil that doesn’t drain well.
+They’ll develop root rot when planted in poor draining soil.

 Lifespan

 Blackfoot daisies are relatively short-lived, generally lasting 5 years or so.
-However, they sometimes reseed in the garden, providing a source of free backup plants.
+However, they sometimes reseed in the garden, providing a source of replacement plants.

 Other Location Considerations